Engineering

 Quantifying your impact will demonstrate to employers how valuable your work is and why they should consider you for their role.

-Top engineering skills to include
+What top engineering skills to include in your resume

 Including your skill set is essential for any CV.
 How you present skills on your resume is important.
 You want both your hard and soft skills to be evident.